julianeon/julianeon/README.md

 I own online businesses.
 Right now I own & run a monetized YouTube channel and an events website.

-At my consultancy, Excelsitor, I focused on JavaScript websites, landing pages, program management and software prototypes.
+At my consultancy, Excelsitor, I focus on social media, landing pages, software prototypes and program management.
+I frequently use AWS for this.

 I did contractual technical support at [Block](https://www.linkedin.com/in/julianeon/).
 I also did technical support as an employee at Apollo GraphQL, Ripple and PagerDuty, mostly [product support](product_support.md).